Shrove Tuesday and Pancake Races (With Foolproof Recipe of English Pancakes)

 - Continue to fry pancakes until all of the batter is used.
 If necessary, add a little more fat to the pan before pouring in the batter.

-I serve the pancakes immediately to my eagerly anticipating family.
 You can, should you wish, layer them between baking parchment and when cold wrap in clingfilm and store the stack in the freezer for up to two months.
 But why would you?

 © 2019 GlenR